TIPS FOR BLEMISH PRONE SKIN

 TIP ONE: CLEANSE FACE DAILY

 An effective skincare routine can improve the appearance of blemishes and help prevent future breakouts.
 The right facial cleanser keeps pores clean, which can help decrease acne and blemish breakouts.
 If your skin is prone to acne, reach for a foaming cleanser that is formulated with Salicylic Acid and helps treat and prevent blemishes.

 Fun Fact: Did you know that excessive facial washing can trick skin into producing more oil - making acne worse?
 For acne-prone skin, we recommend limiting cleansing to twice a day!

-For a non-acnegenic solution, try a facial oil that is formulated for blemish prone skin.
+For a non-acnegenic solution, try a face oil that is formulated for blemish-prone skin.
 Infused with a natural blend of hemp-derived cannabis sativa seeds and oregano oil, our Cannabis Sativa Seed Oil Herbal Concentrate helps improve the appearance of skin with continued use, leaving it feeling calm and re-balanced.
 Apply 2-3 drops of this facial oil all over or to a particular area of the face based on your specific concerns.

 TIP THREE: STOP TOUCHING YOUR FACE

 If you have the urge to pop your blemishes, don’t!
 Touching your face can trigger more acne, lead to infection and scarring.
 Next time you are tempted to zap your zits, reach for an acne spot treatment instead!
 Often times, acne spot treatments deliver acne-fighting efficacious ingredients - like salicylic acid that can treat and prevent future breakouts.